shd101wyy/markdown-preview-enhanced/docs/presentation-intro.md

 $$

 <!-- slide -->
-You can config slide background very easily.
+You can set slide background very easily.
 For example:
 ```
 <!-- slide data-background-color:"#ff0000" -->